-The Illinois Department of Transportation is conducting preliminary engineering and environmental studies (Phase I) for the improvement of Interstate 55 from Interstate 355 to Interstate 90/94 to add at least one lane in each direction within the existing median.
+The Illinois Department of Transportation completed preliminary engineering and environmental studies (Phase I) for the improvement of Interstate 55 from Interstate 355 to Interstate 90/94 to add at least one lane in each direction within the existing median.
 The existing travel lanes along I-55 will remain free, but the new lanes are proposed to be managed as Express Toll Lanes (ETL) with dynamic pricing to provide travel choices within the corridor.
 Read more>>

 The Illinois Department of Transportation (Department) completed preliminary engineering and environmental studies (Phase I) for the improvement of I-55 from Interstate 355 (I-355) to Interstate 90/94 (I-90/94).
 The improvement consists of the addition of one lane along I-55 in each direction between I-355 and east of Interstate 294 (I-294) and two lanes in each direction from east of I-294 to I-90/94, the most congested portion of the I-55 corridor.
 These improvements will address the projected congestion through 2050.
 Environmental approval was received by the Federal Highway Administration in December 2018.
 A previous Phase I study was completed in November 2016 for one managed lane in each direction.